 Packet Pick Up and Equipment Inspection

-- There are now two days/locations for you to pick up your packet.
+- There are now two days for you to pick up your packet.
 If there is an extenuating circumstance that will prevent you from picking up your packet at one of the times noted below, please email Julianna@ManukaSEM.com to discuss your options.
+We will allow packet pick up on race day on a case by case basis, but you MUST notify us in advance.

 - You will need to provide your paddle board and kayak for inspection to insure they meet the safety requirements of the race.